Song of Ascents: Present day

-Psalm 126, eponymously called "Shir Hamaalot" due to its common use, is traditionally recited before the Grace After Meals on Shabbat, Jewish holidays, and other festive occasions in keeping with its themes of joy and redemption.
+Psalm 126, eponymously called "Shir Hamaalot" due to its common use, is traditionally recited by Ashkenazim before the Grace After Meals on Shabbat, Jewish holidays, and other festive occasions in keeping with its themes of joy and redemption.
 The psalm is sung to a wide variety of tunes both liturgical and secular.

 It is traditional for some Jews to place a copy of Psalm 121 in the labor and delivery room to promote an easy labor by asking God for mercy.
 As well, it is placed on the baby's carriage and in the baby's room to protect the child and surround them in learning and with holy objects.

+The 15 chapter are recited in some communities following Mincha on Shabbat afternoon in the winter.

+Psalm 128 is recited in some communities in Maariv at the conclusion of the Sabbath.

 Christian liturgy

 The liturgical use of these psalms came into Christianity through its Jewish roots.
-The form of the Scriptures used in the Early Church, at least so far as the Hebrew Bible was concerned, was primarily the Septuagint.
+The form of the Hebrew Bible used in early Christianity was primarily the Septuagint.
 In the Septuagint, these psalms are numbered 119–133.

-Many early hermits observed the practice of reciting the entire Psalter daily, coenobitic communities would chant the entire Psalter through in a week, so these psalms would be said on a regular basis, during the course of the Canonical hours.
+Many early hermits observed the practice of reciting the entire Psalter daily, cenobites communities would chant the entire Psalter in a week, so these psalms would be said regularly, during the canonical hours.